cisagov/cool-accounts/users/README.md

    aws_session_token = <MY_SESSION_TOKEN>
    ```

+1. Create a Terraform workspace (if you haven't already done so) by running
+   `terraform workspace new <workspace_name>`
 1. Create a `<workspace_name>.tfvars` file with all of the required
    variables (see [Inputs](#Inputs) below for details).
 Note that
    `access_backend_terraform_role_arn` is the `backend_role_arn` output